aditya-bhuyan/dees-pages-workshop/README.md

 git commit -m "MESSAGE"
 ```
 - For the current monolith app there are 8 labs.
 The lab could be started by checking out a tag.
 All the tag names are provided in sequence.
 The tag name would be [lab-name]-start.
 For each lab there would be a file containing instructions to carry out  under *instructions* directory.
 The instruction files follow a naming convention as *Lab[number]-[Lab Description]-README.md*.
 For example for docker lab which is lab number 2 the instruction file name would be instructions/*Lab02-Docker-README.md*.
 The instruction file would be added to the local repository once we check out the tag.
 For each lab we have to checkout the tag into a new branch.
 The branch name would be [tag-name-minus-start]-work.
 For example for  tag *docker-start* branch-name would be **docker-work**.
-The tags needs to be checked out in following sequence.
+The tags needs to be checked out as per the sequence mentioned in the below table.
     | SL No  | Lab Name                      |Git Tag Name        | Instruction File Name           | Branch             |Comment                     |
     |--------|-------------------------------|--------------------|---------------------------------|--------------------|----------------------------|
     | 1      | Hello                         |*hello-start*       |Lab01-Hello-README.md            |hello-work          |Initial App                 |